AI-Driven Reconstruction of Large-Scale Structure from Combined Photometric and Spectroscopic Surveys: Introduction

 Several widely used approaches for estimating photo-$z$ are template fitting and training methods.
 The template fitting method~\citep{Arnouts_1999, Bolzonella_etal2000, Benitez_2000, arnouts2002measuring, maraston2005evolutionary, Ilbert_etal2006} involves fitting observed colors or magnitudes to synthetic models constructed from known spectral energy distribution (SED) templates, with the photo-$z$ treated as a fitting parameter.
 Prior information can also be incorporated into the fitting process.
 However, the accuracy of this method is constrained by the quality and representativeness of the SED templates, as well as the reliability of the prior information used.

 Alternatively, clustering-based methods offer an independent approach to calibrating the true redshift distribution of a photo-$z$ sample.
 These methods are categorized into clustering-$z$ and self-calibration techniques, depending on the use of an external spectroscopic redshift (spec-$z$) sample.
-The clustering-$z$ method cross-correlates the photo-$z$ sample with an external spec-$z$ sample~\citep{Newman_2008, MatthewsNewman_2010, McQuinnWhite_2013, Menard_etal2013, Schmidt_etal2013, Morrison_etal2017, vandenBusch_etal2020, Gatti_etal2018, Gatti_etal2022, Cawthon_etal2022, Hildebrandt_etal2021, Rau_etal2023},while the self-calibration method relies solely on the photometric sample’s clustering~\citep{Schneider:2006br, Zhang_etal2010, Benjamine_etal2010, Zhang_etal2017, Peng_etal2022, XU2023}, with a latest approach combining it with clustering-$z$~\citep{refId0}.In a recent study, a framework that constrains the three-dimensional dark matter density jointly with galaxy photometric redshift probability density functions , exploiting information from galaxy clustering~\citep{2023arXiv230103581T}.
+The clustering-$z$ method cross-correlates the photo-$z$ sample with an external spec-$z$ sample~\citep{Newman_2008, MatthewsNewman_2010, McQuinnWhite_2013, Menard_etal2013, Schmidt_etal2013, Morrison_etal2017, vandenBusch_etal2020, Gatti_etal2018, Gatti_etal2022, Cawthon_etal2022, Hildebrandt_etal2021, Rau_etal2023}, while the self-calibration method relies solely on the photometric sample’s clustering~\citep{Schneider:2006br, Zhang_etal2010, Benjamine_etal2010, Zhang_etal2017, Peng_etal2022, XU2023}, with a latest approach combining it with clustering-$z$~\citep{refId0}.
+Recently, \citep{2023arXiv230103581T} develop a method to mitigate photometric redshift uncertainties using a Bayesian forward modelling approach.

 In recent years, machine learning techniques have been increasingly applied to photometric redshift estimation and calibration, including neural network~\citep{firth2003estimating, ball2004galaxy, CollisterLahav_2004, vanzella2004photometric, Sadeh:2015lsa, DeVicente:2015kyp, Zhou_etal2021, LiNapolitano_etal2022}, decision trees~\citep{suchkov2005census}, Gaussian process regression~\citep{way2006novel, foster2009stable, way2009new, bonfield2010photometric, way2011galaxy}, support vector machines~\citep{wadadekar2004estimating}, integrated modeling~\citep{way2009new}, random forests~\citep{carliles2007photometric}, and KD-trees~\citep{csabai2003application}.
 More recently, deep learning techniques for photo-$z$ estimation were further developed, including multilayer perceptrons (MLP)~\citep{menou2019morpho, bilicki2018photometric, vanzella2004photometric}, convolutional neural networks (CNN)~\citep{treyer2024cnn, pasquet2018deep, mu2020photometric, schuldt2021photometric}, recurrent neural networks (RNN)~\citep{escamilla2022neural}, autoencoders~\citep{frontera2019representation, eriksen2020pau}, the Contrastive Learning and Adaptive KNN~\citep{Lin:2024kzy} and generative adversarial networks (GAN)~\citep{luo2024imputation}.